AlexCue987/konsumers/README.md

 For a complete working example, refer to `examples/basics/IfOrElse.kt`.

+### Keeping and using states

 ### Advanced transformations

 The following advantages will be discussed below, one example at a time.

-* Filters can have a state, which allows for easy solution to many common problems.
+* Filters and mappings can have a state, which allows for easy solution to many common problems.
-* Mappings also can have a state, with same benefits.
 * Mappings do not have to produce an outgoing value for every incoming one, allowing us to solve problems without creating many short-lived objects.
 * In general, transformations process an incoming value, and provide one outgoing value, or several, or none at all.